abiolaakinyemi/amazon-data-scraper-api/README.md

 # Amazon Data Scraper Api

-This project was built using Node.JS and Express as my framework to create a server for my backend application to build the Amazon Scraper API.
+This project was built using Node.js and Express.js as my framework to create a server for my backend application to build the Amazon Scraper API.

 This API  allows users to access product, price, sales rank, and reviews data from Amazon in JSON format.